simon-martin/routeros-go/README.md

 # routeros-go
-Library and utilty cli for controlling MikroTic RouerOS
+Library and utilties for controlling MikroTic RouerOS